Project 2: swish - A Simple Command-Line Shell

 - Detect

-at the end of user input. - Launch background jobs without calling
+&at the end of user input. - Launch background jobs without calling

-immediately. - Implement
+tcsetpgrp()orwaitpid()immediately. - Implement

-to resume jobs in background. - Implement
+bgto resume jobs in background. - Implement

-to clean up background jobs.
+wait-forandwait-allto clean up background jobs.

 π§ Strategy & Hints